bobheadxi/bobheadxi.github.io/content/_posts/2022-5-21-anatomy-of-a-logger.md

 }
 ```

 Here we can see that for most cases, when one creates a strongly typed field with e.g. [`zap.String(key string, val string) Field`](https://sourcegraph.com/github.com/uber-go/zap@v1.21.0/-/blob/field.go?L221:6), Zap can track the type information and pass the `Field` directly to the most appropriate function on the underlying encoder.
-Together with the fact that the entire log message is constructed incrementally, this means that it's possible for most log messages to never encounter the need to reflect or use the `json` package to serialize the message.
+Together with the fact that the entire log message is constructed incrementally, this means that it's possible for most log messages to never encounter the need to reflect or use the `json` package to serialise the message.
 Nifty!
-This explains why we spend less time in `json` in the profile at the start of this post - most of the log message can be serialized directly, except for one field:
+This explains why we spend less time in `json` in the profile at the start of this post - most of the log message can be serialised directly, except for one field:

 ```go
 l.Info("message",